21 Best Toddler Party Games | Party Games for 3 Year Olds & Kindy Kids!

 Pinata’s come in all different shapes and sizes – you can check some out here.

 Another idea instead of games for toddler’s birthday parties is having a Play Doh station set up.
-All you need is a range of different coloured tubs of Play Doh and various simple cutters for them to use.
+All you need is a range of different coloured tubs of Small tubs of play-doh and various simple cutters for them to use.
 The children can come and play at the table whenever they need a break from the rest of the party or get “out” from a game they are playing.

 When it comes to little kids like if you’re after games for a 2 year old party, you don’t actually need much more than a few of these free play stations set up.